 MIDI Keyboard Controller

-It’s not necessary to have one to create music on your computer since most DAWS will enable you to draw in notes using your mouse.
+It’s not necessary to own one in order to learn how to make electronic music on a computer since most DAWS will enable you to draw in notes using your mouse.

 - How many keys does it have?